One set of a tools to help us scientifically interrogate claims about causal relationships.

 But we can impose additional assumptions:

 In a sense, there are no “statistics” here, as we don’t appeal to any random variables/stochastic processes.
+There is no error probability.
+If assumptions hold, then true value is within the bounds.

 random variable: a chance procedure for generating a number